cran-task-views/Omics/Omics.md

 #### Multiple testing

--   `r pkg("bayefdr")` implements a bayesian estimation and optimization of expected False Discovery Rate and `r pkg("hommel")` includes methods for close testing with Simes' inequality. `r pkg("rSEA")` performs simultaneous enrichment analysis that controls the FWER.
+-   `r pkg("bayefdr")` implements Bayesian estimation and optimization of expected False Discovery Rate and `r pkg("hommel")` includes methods for close testing with Simes' inequality. `r pkg("rSEA")` performs simultaneous enrichment analysis that controls the FWER.
 More specifically,